 Now you'd be forgiven for thinking that a 'slight misalignment', as Ubisoft calls it, between where you're aiming and where your bullets actually hit is not that big a deal, but we can't think of a bigger deal when talking about shooters.

-Ubisoft say they'll be changing their recoil mechanic , with the test build due on the next Test Server run.
+Ubisoft say they'll be , with the test build due on the next Test Server run.
 The ultimate goal for Rainbow Six Siege is a "tight shooting system that does not cheat players out of a great show of skill".
 We wonder what the goal was so far.

 Apparently, the devs looked at several solutions so far but to no avail - each of the methods has proven to be less than ideal and certainly not worthy of implementing in Rainbow Six Siege.